 Connemara is arguably one of the most breathtaking regions of Ireland and draws a comparison to the Scottish highlands.
 It’s a coastline of small villages, rolling hills, lakes, and mountains.

 The Twelve Bens are the monuments of the region.
 It has a wild expanse of bogs and lakes along with wildlife.
 That extends to a wild herd of Connemara ponies who live in the Connemara National Park.

-With a few spare days in Galway, we spent some time exploring the region.
-The natural beauty took us by total surprise and on our drive in, and we found ourselves pulling off to the side of the road to take a walk or photo multiples times.
+With a few extra days in Galway, we explored the region.
+The natural beauty took us by total surprise, and on our drive in, we found ourselves pulling off to the side of the road to take a walk or photo multiple times.
 We hadn’t had that feeling since we drove around the Scottish Coastline on the North Coast 500.

-Clifden is the beating heart of the Galway region and the best place in Ireland to explore Connemara National Park.
+Clifden is the beating heart of the Galway region and the best place to visit in Ireland to explore Connemara National Park.
 It’s a Victorian-era town set along the famed Wild Atlantic Way.
-That means it’s a coastal town set along the mouth of the River Owenglin with access to the sea via a long narrow bay.
+That means it’s a coastal town along with the mouth of the River Owenglin with access to the sea via a long narrow bay.

-It’s well known for its music scene with several pubs offering live music almost every night of the week.
-We had just come off an 18-hour flight and drove three hours from Dublin, but still managed to poke our heads into Lowry’s tavern for a “welcome to Ireland pint.”
-As with almost every night in Clifden, we were greeted by live music and a spirited crowd.
+It’s well known for its music scene, with several pubs offering live music almost every night of the week.
+We had just come off an 18-hour flight and drove three hours from Dublin but still managed to poke our heads into Lowry’s tavern for a “welcome to Ireland pint.”
+Almost every night in Clifden, we were greeted by live music and a spirited crowd.

 There are also several lovely cafes and tasty restaurants in the town.
 We enjoyed Guy’s Bar, Twelve Darcy, and the Steam Cafe.

 Where to stay in Clifden: Abbeyglen Castle Hotel